Framework and calculation principles

 Our aim is to investigate what it really costs to remove all fossil-fuelled generation assets and replace by renewable.
 We invite you to scrutinise our calculations and input assumptions; and propose improvements.

-The calculation we present is an update on the original version we published in April 2021, following feedback received from our network, and further research.
+The calculations we present are an update on the original version we published in April 2021, following feedback received from our network, and further research.
 A warm thank you to all who contributed.

-the ongoing savings from not having to buy fuels or CO2 allowances (or equivalent), if we remove fossil fuels from the generation mix
+• ongoing savings from not having to buy fuels or CO2 allowances (or equivalent), if we remove fossil fuels from the generation mix: 3,0 trillion Eur per year

-the cost of building replacement electricity generation capacity from solar and wind
+• cost of building replacement electricity generation capacity from solar and wind: 12,5 trillion Eur

-the cost of strengthening the electricity grid, and enlarging energy storage capacity, to accommodate the increased solar and wind-produced electricity
+• the cost of strengthening the electricity grid, and enlarging energy storage capacity, to accommodate the increased solar and wind-produced electricity: 24 trillion Eur

-We estimate that the capex and opex costs of such new capacity are equivalent 107 Eur/MWh.
+We estimate the net effect of capex, financing and opex costs, and savings in fuel and emissions allowance costs, is equivalent to a saving of Eur 28 for every MWh consumed.
 This figure should be compared to current electricity tariffs including energy, load balancing costs, network fees, and green levies (but excluding energy tax and VAT).
-Figures published by Eurostat indicate that a typical European small business electricity user would have paid 192 Eur/MWh for these elements in 2019-2020.
+Figures published by Eurostat indicate that a typical European business electricity user would have paid 170-270 Eur/MWh for these elements in 2023-2024.

 Please use the link above to see our calculations in a spreadsheet.
 The notes below explain the logic we followed.